Vegan Almond Flour Muffins

-These super moist almond flour banana muffins with apple sauce are so easy and healthy!
-They’re naturally sweetened, vegan, gluten-free and oil-free too!
+These super moist vegan almond flour muffins with banana are so easy to make and are made with healthier ingredients!
+They’re naturally sweetened, dairy-free, egg-free, gluten-free and oil-free!

 Step 1: Prepare your flax egg

 As I’ve mentioned in a few of my other posts, flax seeds act as an egg replacer in vegan baking.
-Mixed with water, they create a gloopy texture that helps the rest of the ingredients bind together when baking.
-This is also well-known as a flax egg.
+When mixed with water, they create a gloopy texture that helps the rest of the ingredients bind together when baking.
+This is also known as a flax egg.

 Step 2: Mash your bananas

-They’ll be a bit softer than regular overripe bananas but perfectly sweet!
-I used this trick when I made my vegan banana bread and it turned out great!
+They’ll be a bit softer than regular overripe bananas but perfectly sweet.
+I used this trick when I made my eggless banana bread and it turned out great!

-The great thing about sweetening banana muffins with apple sauce and agave nectar is that they are much lower on the glycemic index compared to regular muffins.
+The great thing about sweetening banana almond flour muffins with apple sauce and agave nectar is that they are much lower on the glycemic index compared to regular muffins.

 Spoon your mixture into some muffin cases (you should get around 12) and bake for 30 minutes.
 A toothpick will come out clean once they’re ready.

 I chose to keep my muffins simple and just topped them with some flaked almonds.
-You could absolutely leave them as they are or even go a step further and add some glaze on top.
+You could absolutely leave them as they are or even go a step further and add an icing glaze on top.

 - 2 Tablespoons Ground flax seeds + 6 tbsp water